iZettle/api-documentation/oauth-api/user-guides/set-up-app-authorisation/set-up-authorisation-assertion-grant.md

 Set up authorisation assertion grant
 ===

-To build self-hosted apps with APIs, you need to set up the authorisation assertion grant flow for the app using an API key.
+To build a self-hosted app with APIs, you need to set up the authorisation assertion grant flow for the app using an API key.
 An API key is a JSON web token (JWT) assertion.

 * [Prerequisites](#prerequisites)
 * [Step 1: Retrieve an access token from an API key](#step-1-retrieve-an-access-token-from-an-api-key)